Cutting our carbon emissions can cut our property insurance costs

 Legislators Can Fix This

-The Florida Legislature meets to debate what to do about the property insurance crisis on May 23, 2022.
+The Florida Legislature meets to debate what to do about the collapsing property insurance crisis starting December 12, 2022.

-Maybe that debate should include a discussion about fighting the cause of extreme weather and the climate change that’s caused those fierce winds, rising tides, warming seas, and all the costs of increased storms that jack-up Florida’s home insurance rates.
+The debate should include a discussion about fighting the cause of extreme weather and the climate change that's caused those fierce winds, rising tides, warming seas, and all the costs of increasingly powerful storms, like Hurricanes Ian and Nicole, that destroy our communities and jack-up Florida's home insurance rates.